 4. Continuously monitor the system

-While AI can be trusted to perform independently once trained and tested, regular monitoring allows you to spot problems and reassess performance.
+While AI can be trusted to perform independently once trained and tested, regular monitoring with the help of solutions like AIOps allows you to spot problems and reassess performance.
 Sometimes, the system may misinterpret data, leading to processing errors.
 Developers may fail to catch these mistakes during testing, or the machine may pick it up after the testing phase.
 By having someone supervise the machine, these mistakes can be rectified earlier.

 Improving AI performance requires expertise and human resources to achieve.
 If you don’t have the necessary skills and are pressed for time, various services are available.
 Do your research to ensure you’re getting charged a reasonable price for your needs.